Haybu/haybu.github.io/_posts/2018-08-20-Spring-Security-OAuth2-Gen1.md

 This article describes how to secure an application using Spring security OAuth2 generation-one.
 The sample consists of an Angular front-end application and a couple of Spring boot based backend services.
-Both frontend application and backend services are behind an edge proxy that assumes the responsibility to authenticate and authorize a user.
+Both front-end application and backend services are behind an edge proxy that assumes the responsibility to authenticate and authorize a user.
 Spring Cloud common services such as spring cloud configuration and spring cloud Eureka registry services are used.